1. Introduction. Kazakhstani authorities need mr Kadesov so that he can ‘confirm’ Zharimbetov’s testimony

 Analytical centres noted that in Hungary, influential state media frequently broadcast pro-Russian propaganda.
 The US State Department pointed to the weakening of democratic institutions and the ‘systematic erosion of the rule of law’ in Hungary.

 Mr Kadesov may become another hostage in the hands of the Kazakhstani authorities.
 The Kazakhstani authorities held a court trial in absentia against Mr Ablyazov and now, they may do the same with respect to his colleagues and relatives who had been granted protection in the EU.
-According to the Open Dialog Foundation, Mr Ablyazov’s relatives – the Khrapunov family (Viktor Khrapunov, Leyla Khrapunova, Ilyas Khrapunov and other members of the family) may become the next ‘target’ of the Kazakhstani authorities.
+According to the Open Dialogue Foundation, Mr Ablyazov’s relatives – the Khrapunov family (Viktor Khrapunov, Leyla Khrapunova, Ilyas Khrapunov and other members of the family) may become the next ‘target’ of the Kazakhstani authorities.
 They are opponents of the Kazakhstani regime.
 It is against them that the ‘testimony’ of Mr Zharimbetov or Mr Kadesov can be used (should he be extradited).

 2. The political context of accusations of ‘embezzlement’